How to Publish a Children’s Book [+ Submission Kit]

-Share pictures of your book on Instagram or Twitter using relevant hashtags — ones that either deal with your book’s topic (#unicorns #firetrucks) or tap directly into your audience (#mommylifestyle #picturebooksaremyjam).
+Share pictures of your book on Instagram or Twitter using relevant hashtags that either deal with your book’s topic (#unicorns #firetrucks) or tap directly into your audience (#mommylifestyle #picturebooksaremyjam).

 Work with an influencer

-Similarly, if you can identify someone who has some clout amongst people who might buy your book, then politely reach out, introduce yourself and offer to send them a copy of your book.
+Similarly, if you can identify someone with some clout amongst people who might buy your book, then politely reach out, introduce yourself, and offer to send them a copy.

-Most schools will welcome visits from authors — in fact, some schools even set aside an annual budget for it.
-So why not get in touch with an administrator or a librarian and ask what you can do for them?
-And if you’re doing the school visit for free, Jones suggests taking the opportunity to sell some copies.
+Most schools will welcome visits from authors — some schools even set aside an annual budget for it.
+So why not contact an administrator or a librarian and ask what you can do for them?
+And if you’re doing the school visit for free, Jones suggests selling some copies.

 “Follow up your first email with a phone call to let them know that you visit local schools for free, in return for the school sending slips home, offering the chance to buy signed copies of the book.”

-Of course, there are plenty of other marketing avenues to pursue — many of which you can learn about on Reedsy’s free course on children’s book marketing.
+Of course, there are plenty of other marketing avenues to pursue — many of which you can learn about on Reedsy’s free children’s book marketing course.

 Ready to continue your journey into the world of children's publishing?
-Check out our next post in this series: How to Self-Publish a Children's Book.
+Check out our next post in this series which will show you how to query agents with your manuscript.